ThinkWithPbody/YifuDesignLab/docs/index.md

 icon: FasHouse
 ---

-	One bright day in the middle of the night
-	Two dead boys got up to a fight
-	Back to back they faced each other
-	Drew their swords and shot each other

 Hi there, thanks for stopping by (人´∀\`)

 My name is Yifu, and this is a small part of my digital lab where I organize, retain, and share knowledge.